Stud-unive-Vicky/ProgettoIngegnSoftwr/README.md

 files you need to look at are in the repository:
 - code: code of the project.
-- dataset: train and test datasets
+- dataset: train and test datasets (the dataset is too big so it's not saved here)
 - datalog: models and output of the models during training.